 Ultraviolet A (UVA): UVA radiation can pass through glass and is generally the cause of premature aging, resulting in brittle, wrinkled skin.
 It may also play a role in basal cell carcinoma and melanoma.

 Ultraviolet B (UVB): UVB radiation is linked with the development of melanoma and skin cancer.
 This type of radiation is the cause of sunburns and cannot penetrate through glass.

 Protecting yourself against both types of UV radiation is vital to skin health.

-Sunscreen is Your Skin’s Best Friend
+SPF is Your Skin’s BFF

 Every time you go outside, use sunscreen, even if it’s cloudy.
-Daily use of a broad-spectrum sunscreen will help protect against both types of UV radiation.
+Daily use of a mineral-based broad-spectrum sunscreen will help protect against both types of UV radiation.
 It’s important to find sunscreens that are water-resistant with a sun protection factor (SPF) of 30 or higher.

 Don’t Miss These Forgotten Spots

 When we apply sunscreen, many of us focus on the face and shoulders, but always be sure to apply plenty of sunscreen to your chest.
 This area ages much more quickly.
 Don’t forget to protect your ears, and wear hats to protect the sensitive skin on your scalp.
 Always apply balm with SPF of 30 or higher to protect the sensitive skin on your lips.